rahmani3101/rahmani3101/README.md

 # Hi there!
 I'm Mohammad Asad Rahmani 👋

 ## 🚀 About Me
-I'm a passionate Data science , DevOps and Cloud Technologies with a love for AI/Ml , Java .
-Currently pre-final year Btech CSE AI at Techno India University, I'm dedicated to solving complex problems and creating innovative solutions.
+I'm a passionate about Data Engineering , DevOps and Cloud Technologies with a love for AI/Ml , Java .
+Currently Final year Btech CSE AI at Techno India University, I'm dedicated to solving complex problems and creating innovative solutions.

 ## 🛠️ Tech Stack